miguelfc/uim/UimAlertsCleaner/README.md

   * bin/run.bat
   * bin/encrypt.bat

-5. Finally, execute the script `bin/encrypt.bat` in order to encrypt the connection password.
+5. Finally, execute the script `bin/encrypt.bat` in order to encrypt the connection password, and copy the result to the `uim.password` property in the `config.properties` file.
 For example:
 ```
 bin\encrypt.bat mypassword
 ```